-The effects of season and duration of sheep grazing on seedling establishment and survival in a calcareous grassland at Wytham Woods, Oxfordshire, England
+The effects of sheep grazing on seedling establishment and survival in grassland

 Published source details

 Published source details Watt T.A. & Gibson C.W.D.
 (1988) The effects of sheep grazing on seedling establishment and survival in grassland.
-Vegetatio, 78, 91-98
+VegetatioDELETE, 78, 91-98.

 This study is summarised as evidence for the following.